servicetitan/Stl.Fusion/docs/Overview.md

 scope, etc.

-Ok, now you know that manual invalidation typically requires ~ 1...3 extra lines of code per every method modifying the date, and 0 (typically) extra lines of code per every method reading the data.
+Ok, now you know that manual invalidation typically requires ~ 1...3 extra lines of code per every method modifying the data, and zero (typically) extra lines of code per every method reading the data.
 Not a lot, but still, do you want to pay this price to have a real-time UI?